BP, contractors start trial for worst U.S. offshore spill

 The fact that the case has not yet settled surprises many.
 “I never thought that they intended to try this case and really cannot afford to do so because the exposure is too potentially catastrophic,” said Blaine LeCesne, a professor at Loyola University College of Law in New Orleans.

 The trial’s first phase focuses on how much each company is to blame and the degree of negligence.
-Luther Strange, Alabama’s attorney general, said he would seek to show BP, Transocean and Halliburton all acted with “gross negligence and willful misconduct” and therefore would owe his state punitive damages.
+Luther Strange, Alabama’s attorney general, said he would seek to show all three companies had acted with “gross negligence and willful misconduct.”

+“We will ask the court at the end of this trial to rule that all three - BP, Transocean, and Halliburton - are liable for punitive damages to the state of Alabama,” Strange said.

 Simple negligence involves mistakes.
 Gross negligence involves reckless or willful disregard for human and environmental safety and is difficult to prove, experts say.